ash0080/gun.doc.cn/Bounty.md

 ## $5K Reward for Timegraph

+ > **Note** Levi (bugs181) is currently working on this and attempting to claim the bounty, either collaborate or be cautious of conflict.

 `lib/time` is currently in alpha, and Mark is seeking a maintainer for the [timegraph](Timegraph).

 1. Current features need to be stable and [bugs fixed](https://github.com/amark/gun/issues/638).